vlanier2/project-4/README.md

 ## Usage

-With the container running, navigate to localhost:<port> to oepn the brevet checkpoint spreadsheet.
+With the container running, navigate to localhost:<port> to open the brevet checkpoint spreadsheet.
 Select a total brevet distance and a start date and time at the top of the page.
 Then enter checkpoint distances in miles or kilometers.
 The times for each checkpoint will fill in response to a new kilometer distance being entered.

 ## Testing